MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 Pour plus d’informations sur les téléphones AudioCodes, voir [Skype pour les téléphones IP Business](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions).

 > [!NOTE]
-> Lync Phone Edition est pris en charge avec Skype Entreprise Online, mais pas avec Microsoft Teams.
-Le support standard de la plate-forme LPE a pris fin le 10 avril 2014, avec prise en charge étendue jusqu'au 11 avril 2023 pour s’aligner sur la politique de prise en charge de Lync Server 2013.
-Pour plus d’informations sur le cycle de vie LPE, voir [Politique de support Microsoft](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) .
-Les modèles CAP pour LPE ne sont pas pris en charge avec Skype Entreprise Online.
+> Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
+Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
+See [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
+LPE CAP models aren't supported with Skype for Business Online.
 >
-> Prochainement, Office 365 ne prendra pas en charge les versions de TLS antérieures à 1.2.
-Dans la mesure où le système d’exploitation sous-jacent de LPE ne prend pas en charge TLS 1.2, LPE ne sera plus prise en charge pour se connecter à Office 365.
-Pour plus d’informations, consultez [Préparation à l’utilisation obligatoire de TLS 1.2 dans Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365).
+> Later this year, Office 365 will not support any version of TLS older than 1.2.
+Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
+See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

 ## <a name="supported-firmware"></a>Microprogramme pris en charge